Chemical methods of weed control – a set of methods aimed at destroying and preventing the spread of weeds with the use of chemicals.

-Leaf-acting herbicides have an effect mainly where they reach the plant or, moving through the plant, have a systemic effect on the tissues.
+Leaf-acting herbicides have an effect mainly at the points where they reach the plant or, moving through the plant, have a systemic effect on the tissues.

 Herbicides of different application periods

-Herbicides used before sowing seeds or planting seedlings, before weeds sprout.
-This group includes both soil action drugs used before sprouting and leaf action drugs used after sprouting.
-Soil and leaf action drugs are also used.
+Herbicides applied before sowing seeds or planting seedlings, before weeds sprout.
+Usually they are called pre-sowing herbicides.
+This group includes both soil herbicides used before sprouting and leaf herbicides used after sprouting.

-Herbicides, applied simultaneously with the sowing.
-They are applied by taping into the zone of the row and the protective zone between the rows (not cultivated), as well as by complete spraying.
-They are used mainly in row crops.
+Herbicides applied simultaneously with sowing are usually called with-sowing herbicides.
+They are applied by taping into the zone of the row and the protective zone between the rows (not cultivated), as well as by continuous spraying.
+They are mainly used in row crops.

 Sensitive and herbicide-resistant plants

 Depending on the response to herbicide application, cultivated and weed plants are divided into:

 medium-sensitive – die off partially or are depressed;

 The phase of development affects the sensitivity to the action of herbicides.
 Both cultivated and weed plants show the greatest sensitivity at an early age, especially during germination.